What are the main risks to invest in Bali?

 - Political and Economic Stability: Changes in government policies and economic conditions may affect business operations and investor confidence.
 Regulations can be passed by the central government and to a certain extend by the local government (Bali Governor).
 These two forces also don’t always “want the same thing or outcome”.

-- Corruption and Bribery: Even though Indonesia has cleaned up significantly,and many governmental processes are no online and much more transparent, Investors must be cautious about corruption and bribery risks that can impact business practices.
+- Corruption and Bribery: Even though Indonesia has cleaned up significantly,and many governmental processes are now online and much more transparent, Investors must be cautious about corruption and bribery risks that can impact business practices.
 Don’t do it.

 - Natural Disasters: Bali is susceptible to earthquakes, volcanic eruptions, and floods due to heavy rains in certain regions, which can disrupt businesses and impact infrastructure.